evanpipta/rad-flux/README.md

 The only pieces of `flux-minimal` are two constructors: `DataStore` and `Actions`.

-A DataStore represents a piece of application state. `flux-minimal` doesn't dictate how these pieces are split up - a `flux-minimal` DataStore can be used to store the entire state of an application, or of a single component.
+A DataStore represents a piece of application state. `flux-minimal` doesn't dictate how these pieces are split up; a `flux-minimal` DataStore can be used to store the entire state of an application, or of a single component.
 The important thing is that a `flux-minimal` DataStore has a non-destructive `setState()` method that publishes change events to subscribers.

 An instance of Actions in `flux-minimal` represents one group of actions that can be done within an application.
 Actions are source agnostic, i.e. can be used for actions initiated by the user, or by the program. `flux-minimal` provides an interface to call actions and subscribe to action calls from anywhere.
 It supports synchronous and asynchronous actions, and does not dictate whether or not actions should have built-in side effects.